cegeme/iracema/README.rst

 Developing
 **********

-For developers, the installation begins with cloning the repository from github:
+To contribute with the development of iracema, clone the repository from github:

 .. code-block:: bash

    git clone --recurse-submodules https://github.com/cegeme/iracema.git

-The command shown above will clone the project including some example audio files.
+The command shown above will also clone some example audio files.
 If you don't want to download those files, you should omit the parameter ``--recurse-submodules``, like this:

 .. code-block:: bash